1. Academic Validation

 Abstract

 ADP-ribosylation is a reversible post-translational modification with wide-ranging biological functions in all kingdoms of life.
-A variety of Enzymes use NAD(+) to transfer either single or multiple ADP-ribose (ADPr) moieties onto distinct amino acid substrates, often in response to DNA damage or other stresses.
+A variety of Enzymes use NAD(+) to transfer either single or multiple ADP-ribose (ADPr) moieties onto distinct amino acid substrates, often in response to DNA damage or Other stresses.
 Poly-ADPr-glycohydrolase readily reverses poly-ADP-ribosylation induced by the DNA-damage sensor PARP1 and other Enzymes, but it does not remove the most proximal ADPr linked to the target amino acid.
 Searches for Enzymes capable of fully reversing cellular mono-ADP-ribosylation back to the unmodified state have proved elusive, which leaves a gap in the understanding of this modification.
 Here, we identify a family of macrodomain Enzymes present in viruses, yeast and Animals that reverse cellular ADP-ribosylation by acting on mono-ADP-ribosylated substrates.
 Our discoveries establish the complete reversibility of PARP-catalyzed cellular ADP-ribosylation as a regulatory modification.

 Figures